isadorasophia/website/content/articles/serialization.md

 - Define common properties that would be automatically imported by children assemblies (in a text file?).
 - Expose the type information somewhere...??

 In the end, all I needed was simply to answer the following question: _"What are the serializable types in this assembly?"_.
-And I needed was to make this information into publicly available metadata.
+So I just had to make this information publicly available as metadata.

-Well, while figuring out how to reference the other assembly json options was indeed a problem, I was already defining a `SourceGenerationContext` for that assembly.
-I could just manually get all the `JsonSerializableAttribute` for the context and use the types defined there.
+Well, as referencing other `JsonSerializerOptions` turned out to be tricky, I realized was defining a `SourceGenerationContext` for that assembly.
+I could just manually get all the `JsonSerializableAttribute` for that context and use the types defined there.

-This code starts getting more verbose, but I do something more or less like this:
+The code starts getting more verbose, but I did something more or less like this:

 ```csharp
 private void PopulateFromParentAssembly(